jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 The script `load_casualties.py` in the `data` folder contains the routine to download the individual years of data, clean up the data and concatenate the individual years.

-The `%run` is an ['Ipython magic' ](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-run) function to run a Python file as if you would run it from the command line.
+The `%run` is an ['IPython magic' ](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-run) function to run a Python file as if you would run it from the command line.
 Run `%run ./data/load_casualties.py --help` to check the input arguments required to run the script.
 As data is available since 2005, we download 2005 till 2020.

 __Note__ As the scripts downloads the individual files, it can take a while to run the script the first time.